 NY Open: Bank stock bonanza bolsters Wall Street

-A suite of bullish earnings from the US financial sector sent shares scurrying higher in the wake of today's New York open.
-The move was only helped by a still-sluggish USD.
+Summary: A suite of bullish earnings from the US financial sector sent shares scurrying higher in the wake of today's New York open.